caocscar/hsip-deduplication/README.md

 ## Valid and Invalid Street Addresses
 Three parts of the street address: *address_1, city, postal* are considered for the street address filtering.
 An address is considered valid if the **address score** is ≥ 1 otherwise it is invalid.
 The weights were chosen such that a valid score meant that the mailing address could be derived from the relevant entries.
-The two tables show the relative weights and the exhaustive examples from these three columns.
+The following table show the relative weights.

 Part|Score
 ---|:---:
 address|0.6
 city|0.4
 postal|0.4

+The following table shows the exhaustive examples from these three columns.

 Valid Parts|Example|Address Score|Street Address
 ---|---|:---:|:---: